Free Trial Session!

 - Friday 7-9.30 pm (advanced, followed by the Student Central bar/nearby pub)

-- Sunday 12-2 pm (beginners, followed by lunch nearby)
+- Sunday 12-2 pm (beginners and advanced, followed by lunch nearby)

 Location: Energybase Gym in the basement of the Student Central (formerly ULU) building on Malet Street (besides UCL / BBK /SOAS, postcode WC1E 7HY).
 We usually gather in the Café by the main reception, and head down to the gym 10 minutes before practice to start putting out the mats.